xoubaman/talk-faster-better-testing/README.md

 ## TODO

-Add memes.
+* Add memes.
 Presentation is boring.
+* Use scss instead of custom css stylesheet overrides.